jona-sassenhagen/charvis-analysis/README.md

 # and EEGLAB/ERPLAB are GPL'd and can be downloaded at
 # sccn.ucsd.edu/eeglab/‎ .

-# The data these scripts are intended for has not been collected
+# The data these scripts are intended for has now been collected
+# and is in the process of being uploaded to a figshare account
+# that will be linked from here.
-# so far.
-A manuscript describing the hypotheses behind this
+# A manuscript describing the hypotheses behind this
 # experiment, and the analyses these scripts are intended to perform,
-# has been submitted as a Registered Report to Cortex and is awaiting
+# has been submitted as a Registered Report to Cortex and has been granted
-# peer review and In Principle Acceptance.
-Raw data files these scripts
+# In Principle Acceptance.
-# can be applied to will be uploaded to and hosted by Elsevier at an
-# as of yet undisclosed location.

 # You can find these files here because my coworker Phillip Alday has
 # proposed how a version control system tracking experimental analysis